gokayfem/ComfyUI_VLM_nodes/README.md

 etc..

 ## Automatic Prompt Generation and Suggestion Nodes
-Get Keyword node: It can take LLava outputs and extract keywords from them.
+**Get Keyword** node: It can take LLava outputs and extract keywords from them.
-LLava PromptGenerator node: It can create prompts given descriptions or keywords Using  (input prompt could be Get Keyword or LLava output directly).
+**LLava PromptGenerator** node: It can create prompts given descriptions or keywords using  (input prompt could be Get Keyword or LLava output directly).
-Suggester node: It can generate 5 different prompts based on the original prompt using consistent in the options or random prompts using random in the options.
+**Suggester** node: It can generate 5 different prompts based on the original prompt using consistent in the options or random prompts using random in the options.
 Works best with LLava 1.5 and 1.6.

 Outputs are JSON files, you can see them as a text using JsonToText Node.